Industry sage George Casey shares his experience and wisdom for confronting the next housing slowdown

 My July 2019 column, “The Next Housing Downturn—Is It Too Late to Get Your Business Ready?,” reviewed the results of Zillow’s two most recent annual surveys of 100 real estate and home building experts, which both predicted a housing industry slowdown of some significance for Q1 2020.
 My column focused on three specific things the best builders are doing to improve margins today and prepare for the possible downturn, namely, reducing variance, simplifying product and process, and decreasing cycle time.
 Then, I asked builders who survived the last crash what they recommend today and combined their input for my September column, “Survivor!
 Home Building Edition.”

-Among the responses I received, George Casey’s was so comprehensive and thought-provoking that I decided to feature it for this month’s column in its entirety.
+Among the responses I received, George Casey’s was so comprehensive and thought-provoking that I decided to feature it here in its entirety.
 As is his always-learning nature, George offered this outline on what he learned from the last recession, with an appeal to others to further develop his prescription for tougher times.
 So for those of you wondering “WWGD?”
 (What Would George Do?), here’s your answer.

 George listed this one first, and there’s a message in that.
 When I look back over my own 30 years working with countless home building executives, the best ones instinctively pay attention to the so-called little things that keep spirits up, even in down times, while the worst don’t give them a thought.
 What are the little things that employees appreciate?
 You can probably think of a few, but the best source is to ask those you trust, at all levels in the company.
 Some suggestions may leave you shaking your head, but do them anyway.
 I’ve always been amazed how excited Texans get over a few boxes of tacos from Taco Cabana (get the brisket, trust me, get the brisket!), and I once saw a mob of freezing people in Boise lined up for a fleet of Friday food trucks, smiling all the while.
 Here are four little things that George employs: